arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/creating-basic-face-filter/content.md

 ### 3. Preparing the Sensor

-The next step is to calibrate the camera sensor for achieving the best results using the `sensor` module.
+The next step is to calibrate the camera sensor to achieve the best results using the `sensor` module.
 You can use the `set_contrast()` function to set the contrast of the sensor to its highest value (3).
 This can help the algorithm identifying lines and edges more easily. `set_gainceiling()` controls the amplification of the signal from the camera sensor including any associated background noise.
-For maximizing the detection success rate it is recommended to set the camera frame size to `HQVGA`.
+For maximizing the detection success rate, it is recommended to set the camera frame size to `HQVGA`.

 ```python
 # Sensor settings